EEN421/EEN421.github.io/_posts/PowerShell Toolbox Azure RBAC Privileged Roles Audit Script.md

     }
 }
 ```

-Two usage patterns:
-- No SubscriptionId provided:
-- Uses the current Az context from Get-AzContext.

 If you’re not connected, it tells you to run Connect-AzAccount.
 SubscriptionId provided calls Select-AzSubscription to switch context.
 This gives you flexibility as a consultant or in multi-tenant scenarios.